xizon/Uix-Shortcodes/README.md

 The content elements are the heart of any page builder.
 These are the elements shortcodes that come with theme.
 You may customize the shortcode by changing/adding the parameters. **"Content Shortcode"**, **"Column Shortcode"**, **"Web Elements Shortcode"**, **"Container Shortcode"**, and so on.
 They could be used together.

+The Uix Shortcodes consists of several core features that are key to support multi-style switch.
+According to current progress, some styles can be summarized as follows: **Elegant (default), Slant, Rich.**

 A variety of optional styles are available for Uix ShortCodes.
 Go to **"Uix ShortCodes -> Settings -> General Settings"**, you can choose the shortcodes style you want.